-Jay Rogoff has published four previous books of poems, including The Art of Gravity and The Long Fault.
-His poetry and criticism appear in many journals, and he is The Hopkins Review’s dance critic.
+JAY ROGOFF has published five previous books of poetry, including Venera, The Art of Gravity, and The Long Fault.
+His poetry and criticism appear widely, and he writes about dance for the Hopkins Review and Ballet Review.
 He lives in Saratoga Springs, New York, where he teaches at Skidmore College.

 Extras for Venera

 Jay Rogoff talks about his work in this interview (WAMC Public Radio)